Walking the Tightrope of LLMs for Software Development: A Practitioners' Perspective

-\textbf{Open Coding.} The process of hashtag open coding \cite[Chapter 10]{hoda:2024} was iteratively improved by the first researcher following the guidance of an STGT expert, the second author.
+\textbf{Hashtag Open Coding.} The process of hashtag open coding \cite[Chapter 10]{hoda:2024} was iteratively improved by the first researcher following the guidance of the second author.
 Initially, the first author printed out one of the interviews and coded it, followed by a review and discussions with an experienced researcher.
 After this, the researcher coded two more interviews using Google Docs.
 The researcher decided to move to NVivo, instigated by its features, and spreadsheets.
-Before doing the open coding, and between rounds of data collection and analysis, the first author was advised to create and update an assumption list \cite{researchArtifact}.
-This helped to make transparent the researcher's assumptions and biases transparent so they could be managed.
+Before performing the hashtag open coding, and between rounds of data collection and analysis, the first author was advised to create and update an assumption list \cite{researchArtifact}.
+This helped to make the researcher's assumptions and biases transparent so they could be managed.

-\textbf{Constant Comparison.} By doing this, similar codes were grouped into concepts, and similar concepts under sub-categories, and similar sub-categories under categories.
+\textbf{Constant Comparison.} Similar codes were grouped into concepts, and similar concepts under sub-categories, and similar sub-categories under categories.
 During this process, we drew diagrams to facilitate visualisation and insights regarding the relationship between concepts and sub-categories, and also conducted discussions between the authors.
-Figure \ref{fig:OpenCodeConstantComparison} illustrates the emergence of the category \textit{Impact of using LLMs} via constant comparison.
+Figure \ref{fig:OpenCodeConstantComparison} illustrates the emergence of the category \textit{Impact of using LLMs} via coding and constant comparison.

 \textbf{Memoing.} While performing constant comparison, we also wrote down memos reflecting our ideas, thoughts, and key elements emerging throughout the analysis.
 Those memos, which encompass both interview and inter-interview levels, supported the update of the interview guide between rounds.
 At the interview level, we compared the participants' pre-interview questionnaire responses with their interview responses, especially concerning the ATAI scale.
 That information provided more context for our analysis.
 At the inter-interview level, we compared codes from different interview participants, which also helped to refine our concepts and sub-categories.
-An example of a memo ``How LLMs affect developers' intuition?" is shown below.
+An example of a memo ``How do LLMs affect developer intuition?", is shown below.
 The discussion on the main insights from memoing is presented in Section \ref{sec:implicationsToResearch}.